 These vegan chocolate cupcakes are light, fluffy and made in just one bowl!
-They can be made gluten free or regular & are topped with an easy vegan chocolate buttercream.
+They’re gluten free and are topped with an easy vegan chocolate buttercream.
 The perfect easy dessert recipe!

 As I’m sure you know by now, all of my recipes are gluten free and I also create many vegan ones as well.
 Gluten free baking can be hard enough as it is, so recipes that are both gluten free and vegan are always a challenge.